 Stamped and formed contacts are created from rolls of copper alloy that have been selected because of its specific conductivity, strength and temper.
 It then goes through complex progressive stamping dies that form its specific geometry.
 This process produces a very consistent result which includes an integral contact tail that does not have to be added in a secondary operation, unlike crimping to a solid round wire to create the same surface mount or through-hole contact tail termination.
 The integral contact tail eliminates any contact resistance as well.The result is excellent true position and coplanarity to the bottom surface of the insulator or metal shell, in relation to the plane of the solder pad.
 This process also enables highly consistent manufacturing repeatability.
 By comparison, individual contacts such as screw-machine or drawn sockets are bulk packaged and handled individually with placement into vibratory bowls leading to a less consistent assembly result.

-Ulti-Mate Connector Inc. Socket Contacts shown prior to assembly
+Winchester Interconnect Micro, formerly known as Ulti-Mate Connector, Socket Contacts shown prior to assembly

 It is well established that a flat contact, particularly in these Micro and Nano sizes are more easily and predictably formed into specific shapes for consistent processing during assembly.
 Lack of coplanarity using round contacts is a problem that flat, integral contact tails eliminate.
 This is particularly true with surface mount tail terminations using automated pick and place methods.
 A flat conductor will also deliver consistent current at the same temperature rise than a round conductor lead.

 Winchester Interconnect Micro, integrated flat contact leads shown compared to standard round contact leads